ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 In break-before-make renumbering scenarios, including flash renumbering scenarios {{?RFC8978}}, the old prefix becomes unuseable before the new prefix is known or advertised.
 As explained in {{?RFC8978}}, some flash renumberings occur due to power cycling of the HNA, where ISPs do not properly remember what prefixes have been assigned to which user.

-An HNA that boots up SHOULD immediately use the Control Channel to update the location for the Synchronization Channel.
+An HNA that boots up MUST immediately use the Control Channel to update the location for the Synchronization Channel.
 This is a reasonable thing to do on every boot, as the HNA has no idea how long it has been offline, or if the (DNSSEC) zone has perhaps expired during the time the HNA was powered off.

 The HNA will have a list of names that should be published, but it might not yet have IP addresses for those devices.